19 Oct The Perfect Working Desk Posture

 Sit to stand desks, like the SmartDesk2 from Autonomous AI and UPLIFT V2 that we have, not only gives us more movement options in a standing position but also allows us to constantly switch between a sitting and standing position throughout the workday.
 With sitting OR standing, we can let our bodies go into whatever posture or position it feels like!
 That could be your classic “bad posture” or your “perfect posture”, it doesn’t matter as the perfect working desk posture is the one that keeps you moving!

-The Posture [P]Rehab Program is the ultimate starter resource for any individual looking to improve their posture.
 Many people around the world are moving less and are sitting more now than ever before.
 Your best posture is your next posture, and we have the perfect plan designed to help improve your posture!
 Learn more HERE.

 How to Perfect Working Desk Posture: Movement Exercise Breaks

 - HOW: Get set up seated upright with your hands supported on your thighs.
 Begin the exercise by rounding your upper body and head/neck forward, letting your spine bend forward as your hands slide down your thighs.
 Reverse the motion to sit upright nice and tall and let your back/spine arch and extend.
 Repeat